Hexilee/tifs/README.md

 RUST_LOG=debug target/debug/tifs --mount-point ~/mnt
 ```

-Then you can open another shell and do play with tifs in `~/mnt`.
+Then you can open another shell and play with tifs in `~/mnt`.

 ### Product